 Riccall is a picturesque village, which is a 10 minute drive north of Selby and a 20 minute drive south of York.
 It is a village of character and history, which lies to the east of the River Ouse.
 Settlement was well-established when it saw the landing of Vikings in 1066, prior to their battles at Gate Fulford and Stamford Bridge.

 The sense of history in Riccall is marked by many buildings in the village.
 The ancient parish church of St. Mary’s is closely bound to village history.
 With evidence of an older Saxon Church being replaced by a Norman building.
 St Mary’s built of local Tadcaster magnesium limestone, and Welsh slate roof, is mentioned in the Domesday Book.
 All of this, and more, can be seen from one of the two circular Round Riccall Walks that take in the historic countryside in and around the village.

-Riccall is also the starting point of the ten kilometre Cycle the Solar System route, which follows the Selby−York cycle track, finishing in York.
+Riccall is also along the Cycle the Solar System route, which follows the Selby−York cycle track, finishing in York.
 Close to the start of the route, you can stock up on goodies and picnic items from The Pickled at Riccall, or enjoy a pitstop and a sport of lunch in the cafe.
 Also, in the heart of the village, you’ll find The Dairymans B&B and Tearoom, a traditional village cafe, with an Italian twist.